 - Smear basil mayo on 4 slices of bread.

-- Top two of those basil mayo slices with turkey, prosciutto, avocado, sliced California Strawberries and Swiss cheese.
+- Top two of those basil mayo slices with cooked turkey, prosciutto, avocado, sliced California Strawberries and Swiss cheese (two slices of cheese per sandwich).

 - Cover with remaining two slices of basil mayo bread.